madhavambati/Convolutional-Neural-Network-with-Numpy/README.md

 An **Optical and Handwritten digit recogniser**.
 A Convolution Neural Network trained over MNIST data set.

 A **Deep learning Model** made from scratch with only numpy.
 No other libraries/frameworks were used.

-This allowed me to deeply understand every method in my model and gave me the intution of Neural Networks.
+**Motivation:**  As part of my personal journey to gain a better understanding of Deep Learning, I’ve decided to build a Convolutional Neural Network from scratch without a deep learning library like TensorFlow.
+I believe that understanding the inner workings of a Neural Network is important to any aspiring Data Scientist.This allowed me to deeply understand every method in my model and gave me a better intution of Neural Networks.

 ## About MNIST dataset